Willie Huck

-William Huck (born 17 March 1979) is a French professional footballer, the son of former French international player Jean-Noël Huck.
-He currently plays for amateur club Vendée Poiré sur Vie.
+William Huck (born 17 March 1979) is a French former professional footballer who played as a midfielder.
+He is the son of former French international player Jean-Noël Huck.

 Career

-Moving from French side AS Monaco, Huck began his career as an apprentice at Arsenal, but he never made a league appearance for the Gunners.
+Moving from French side Monaco, Huck began his career as an apprentice at Arsenal, but he never made a league appearance for the Gunners.
 Huck signed for Bournemouth in 1999, and made 40 league appearances in three seasons.
 Huck scored twice during his spell at Bournemouth; once in a League Cup tie against Barnet and once in a Football League Trophy tie against Dover Athletic.
-He later returned to France with Angers SCO, where he played 52 matches.
+He later returned to France with Angers, where he played 52 matches.
 He then played for Montluçon, Toulon and now plays for Vendée Poiré sur Vie.